Education and qualifications: BEng (Hons) Manufacturing Engineering, MSc Professional Engineering

 In Oman, we do have an IMechE representative and hold meetings, which have allowed me to meet a group of engineers with different mindsets and experience.
 Currently in my work place, I am the only professionally registered engineer, which sets me apart from my colleagues.

 What advice would you give someone considering professional registration?

 I have been a Professional Review Assessor and a volunteer for the Independent Mentor Service for IEng candidates since 2015 and my advice would be to keep going!
 At first it can seem daunting when you look at the application form but if you make use of all the help and guidance that is available it will turn the road to IEng into a smooth path.
 I would recommend always keeping a log of all your activities and achievements during your career and would definitely encourage eligible applicants to apply straightaway.

-I am currently studying for my MSc Professional Engineering at the University of Derby and my aim is to have achieved Chartered Engineer (CEng) status by the time I complete my MSc.
 In terms of my career, I plan to continue taking on new responsibilities while using my experience and expertise to contribute to employer objectives, such as increasing profitability.

 My career goals for the next four to five years include keeping up to date with new technologies; finding international opportunities to develop my knowledge and experience further; progressing to a more senior position within my organisation and becoming part of the company’s strategic thinking; and all the while continuing to promote engineering as a career.

 Do you participate in any other career-related activities, such as mentoring, volunteering or membership of other engineering groups?